CIA activities in Iran

-There are many claims that the Central Intelligence Agency (CIA) has repeatedly intervened in the internal affairs of Iran, from the Mossadegh coup of 1953 to the present time.
+The Central Intelligence Agency (CIA) has repeatedly intervened in the internal affairs of Iran, from the Mosaddegh coup of 1953 to the present day.
 The CIA is said to have collaborated with the last Shah, Mohammad Reza Pahlavi.
-Its personnel may have been involved in the Iran-Contra affair of the 1980s.
-More recently in 2007-8 the CIA were claimed to be supporting the Sunni terrorist group Jundallah against Iran, but these claims were refuted by a later investigation.
+According to a classified report by the U.S. Senate Foreign Relations Committee, the CIA also played a key role in the formation of SAVAK, Iran’s secret police during the last Shah's regime.
+The agency provided funding and training to assist the Shah in establishing the organization.
+Its personnel may have also been involved in the Iran-Contra affair of the 1980s.
+More recently in 2007-8 CIA operatives were claimed to be supporting the Sunni terrorist group Jundallah against Iran, but these claims were refuted by a later investigation.